-On May 22, 2008, we entered into a Committed Equity Financing Facility (the "CEFF") with Kingsbridge by way of a Common Stock Purchase Agreement.
-The Common Stock Purchase Agreement entitles us to sell and obligates Kingsbridge to purchase, from time to time over a period of three years, shares of our common stock for cash consideration up to an aggregate of the lesser of up to \$60 million or up to 19,328,000 shares of our common stock, subject to certain conditions and restrictions.
-In connection with the CEFF, we entered into a Registration Rights Agreement with Kingsbridge.
-We also issued a Warrant to Kingsbridge to purchase 825,000 shares of our common stock at a price of \$2.506 per share, which is fully exercisable beginning November 22, 2008 and for a period of five years thereafter.
+On December 12, 2008, we entered into a Committed Equity Financing Facility (the New CEFF) with Kingsbridge by way of a Common Stock Purchase Agreement.
+The Common Stock Purchase Agreement entitles us to sell, and obligates Kingsbridge to purchase, from time to time over a period of two years, shares of our common stock for cash consideration of up to an aggregate of the lesser of \$25 million or 15,000,000 shares of our common stock, subject to certain conditions and restrictions.
+In connection with the New CEFF, we entered into a Registration Rights Agreement with Kingsbridge.
+As consideration for the execution and delivery of the Common Stock Purchase Agreement, we also issued a Warrant to Kingsbridge to purchase 675,000 shares of our common stock at a price of \$1.5132 per share, which is fully exercisable beginning June 12, 2009 and for a period of five years thereafter.

-The shares of common stock that may be issued to Kingsbridge under the Common Stock Purchase Agreement and upon exercise of the Warrant will be issued pursuant to an exemption from registration under the Securities Act of 1933, as amended (the "Securities Act").
-Pursuant to the Registration Rights Agreement, we have filed a registration statement of which this prospectus is a part, covering the possible resale by Kingsbridge of any shares that we may issue to Kingsbridge under the Common Stock Purchase Agreement or upon exercise of the Warrant.
+The shares of common stock that may be issued to Kingsbridge under the Common Stock Purchase Agreement and upon exercise of the Warrant will be issued pursuant to an exemption from registration under the Securities Act of 1933, as amended (the Securities Act).
+Pursuant to the Registration Rights Agreement, we have filed a registration statement (of which this prospectus is a part) covering the possible resale by Kingsbridge of any shares that we may issue to Kingsbridge under the Common Stock Purchase Agreement or upon exercise of the Warrant.
 Through this prospectus, Kingsbridge may offer to the public for resale the shares of our common stock that we may issue to it pursuant to the Common Stock Purchase Agreement, or that Kingsbridge may acquire upon exercise of the Warrant.
+The obligations of Kingsbridge under the Common Stock Purchase Agreement to purchase shares of our common stock may not be transferred and the registration statement does not cover sales of such shares by transferees of Kingsbridge.
+The rights of Kingsbridge to purchase shares of our common stock under the Warrant may not be assigned or transferred except, under certain conditions, to an affiliate of Kingsbridge.
+If the Warrant is transferred to an affiliate of Kingsbridge, the registration statement will cover sales of any shares of our common stock that we issue to such affiliate of Kingsbridge under the Warrant, but will not cover resale of shares of our common stock by transferees of such affiliate of Kingsbridge.